 Hello to Amasty blog readers!

 Last time we talked about Magento 2 UI components.
 Actually, there is one more new capability of Magento 2, sections, on which we will focus today.
-Sections are meant to sync data between the client and web server to keep it always up-to-date.
-To illustrate how sections work, let’s consider the example of a Magento 2 standard module – Magento_Checkout.
+They are meant to sync data between the client and web server to keep it always up-to-date.
+To illustrate how sections work and how to use them in Magento 2, let’s consider the example of a Magento 2 standard module - Magento_Checkout.

 As Magento 2 heavily relies on localStorage, they added a new entity called CustomerData to ensure a smooth work of the attribute.

 CustomerData works with the data stored on the client side.
 Magento 2 sections are merged parts of customer data.
 They allow keeping this data up-to-date via a sync with the web server.
 Every section is a key in magento-cache-storage, while magento-cache-storage is the key in localStorage as it is shown in the picture:

 As we said above, the Magento_Customer module is used to define and initialize sections.
 Now, we will show this mechanism in detail.

 Customer section load Magento 2

 All Magento 2 sections are initialized with AJAX requests (customer/section/load) to the controller (Magento\Customer\Controller\Section).
 As a result, the data in magento-cache-storage is refreshed.